Pruthvigore9/Pruthvigore9/README.md

 👯 I’m looking to collaborate on Github

-💬 Ask me about Python
+💬 Ask me about Python & C Langugage

-Skills and Languages

-Rapspberry Pi C++

-C Python MySQL HTML5 CSS3

-Java
-drawing drawing drawing drawing drawing drawing drawing drawing